(For full coverage, click on [ID:nLDE5BP055])

 By Kevin Krolicki and Jeremy Pelofsky

-The suspect, who was being treated for burns at a Michigan hospital, was overpowered by passengers and crew on the Delta Air Lines (DAL.N) plane from Amsterdam on Christmas Day.
+The suspect, who was being treated for extensive burns at a Michigan hospital, was overpowered by passengers and crew on the Christmas Day flight from Amsterdam.
+The passengers, two of whom suffered minor injuries, disembarked safely from the Delta Air Lines DAL.N plane.

-The Justice Department identified the suspect as a 23-year-old Nigerian, Umar Farouk Abdulmutallab, and charged him with attempting to blow up the plane by setting alight an explosive device attached to his body.
+The Justice Department identified the suspect as Umar Farouk Abdulmutallab, 23, from Nigeria, and said he had been charged with attempting to blow up the plane by setting alight an explosive device that was attached to his body.

-The charges were read to Abdulmutallab during a hearing at the hospital, where he appeared in a medical gown and wheelchair.
-Another hearing will be held on Monday in federal court in Detroit and bail will not be considered until a separate hearing on Jan.
+The charges were read to Abdulmutallab during a hearing at the hospital, where he appeared in a wheelchair.
+Another hearing will be held on Monday in federal court in Detroit and bail will not be considered until Jan.
 8.

-An initial FBI analysis found the device contained PETN, also known as pentaerythritol, one of the explosives carried by “shoe bomber” Richard Reid in his failed attempt to blow up a U.S. passenger jet days before Christmas in 2001, months after the Sept.
-11 attacks.
+An initial FBI analysis found the device contained PETN, also known as pentaerythritol, one of the explosives carried by “shoe bomber” Richard Reid in his failed attempt to blow up a U.S. passenger jet months after the Sept.
+11, 2001 attacks.

 Citing U.S. officials, the Wall Street Journal said the Nigerian told investigators that al Qaeda operatives in Yemen had given him the device and told him how to detonate it.